KeremTAN/Compiler-Lecture/README.md

 ### <b> Front-End </b>
 #### <b> Scanning Analyzer (Lexer) </b>
-&nbsp; You can think of the code in the source file (.cpp, .java, .py, etc.) as an ordinary text in a text document (like .txt) at this stage. </br>
+&nbsp; You can think of the code in the source file (files such as .c, .java, .js, etc.) as an ordinary text in a text document (like .txt) at this stage. </br>

-&nbsp; Scanner Analyzer(Lexer) reads one by one characters in the source file until it detects the characters like  '+' ,'=', ';' etc. expression and creates a special object called Token with the characters it reads. </br>
+&nbsp; <b><i>Lexer</i></b> reads one by one characters in the source file until it detects the characters like  '+' ,'=', ';' etc. expression and creates a special object called Token with the characters it reads. </br>

 An example of code and its split into Token objects are in below.
 ```python